-FINANCIAL ARRANGEMENTS: The fee for the tour is \$5,145 per person in double occupancy from San Jose, Costa Rica.
-This includes all meals from breakfast on Day 2 to breakfast on Day 13, accommodations as stated in the itinerary, ground transportation during the tour, gratuities, and guide services provided by the tour leaders.
+FINANCIAL ARRANGEMENTS: The fee for the tour is \$5,795 per person in double occupancy from San Jose, Costa Rica.
+This includes all meals from breakfast on Day 2 to breakfast on Day 13 (provided that the participant is leaving after breakfast operating times), accommodations as stated in the itinerary, ground transportation during the tour, gratuities, and guide services provided by the tour leaders.
 It does not include airfare from your home to San Jose and return, airport departure taxes, dinner on Day 1, alcoholic beverages, special gratuities, phone calls, laundry, or items of a personal nature.
 Rates are based upon group tariffs; if the tour does not have sufficient registration, a small-party supplement may have to be charged.